Noah Dietrich: Personal life

 By 1936, he had divorced his first wife, and their two daughters were married.
 By 1945, Dietrich had three children with his second wife.
 By 1951, Dietrich was separated from his second wife.
 After leaving Hughes in 1957, Dietrich married for a third time.

 In his book Howard, Dietrich wrote, "I much preferred the more exciting life," rather than the sedate life of a CPA.
 He wrote the book "to leave, for my children and grandchildren, a record of the role I played in a colorful subchapter of American history," and in part, so "the American public should be informed on the uses and misuses of great wealth."

 Time revealed in 1972 that a copy of an early draft of the manuscript for Dietrich's memoir, ghost-written by journalist James Phelan, may have fallen into Clifford Irving's hands, and identified the draft as a key element in Irving's being able to convince publishers and others that his hoax Hughes autobiography was genuine.
 "The instances of duplicated material are numerous," the magazine wrote.
 "In some cases, the books are virtually identical in detail.
 In others, they are substantively the same, although the Irving manuscript has been reworded and otherwise disguised.
 One curiosity: the writing in the Irving manuscript is much better than that in the hastily drafted Phelan version.
-It is ironic that Irving may be more convincing as a forger than as an author in his own right – just as Elmyr de Hory, Irving's Ibiza friend and the main character in his book Fake!, is much better at doing Picassos and Modiglianis than he is at doing De Horys."
-When he later wrote his own memoir, The Hoax, Irving corroborated the hypothesis posited by the Time article, writing that he indeed obtained and a made a copy of a draft of Dietrich's manuscript, which he then used as source material for his fabricated Hughes autobiography.
+It is ironic that Irving may be more convincing as a forger than as an author in his own right– just as Elmyr de Hory, Irving's Ibiza friend and the main character in his book Fake!, is much better at doing Picassos and Modiglianis than he is at doing De Horys."
+When he later wrote his own memoir, The Hoax, Irving corroborated the hypothesis posited by the Time article, writing that he indeed obtained and made a copy of a draft of Dietrich's manuscript, which he then used as source material for his fabricated Hughes autobiography.

 Dietrich and Phelan eventually settled for $40,000 after Dietrich became dissatisfied with Phelan's work.
 He then turned the project over to another journalist, Bob Thomas, who finished the Dietrich memoir within six weeks.